josephHelfenbein/HelpSignal/README.md

 - Technology for good.
 This project leverages technology to enhance public safety, ensuring that our communities are better prepared for emergencies.

-I understand that no single solution fits all scenarios.
-This app is a work in progress, and I'm committed to evolving it based on feedback and real-world usage.
+We understand that no single solution fits all scenarios.
+This app is a work in progress, and we're committed to evolving it based on feedback and real-world usage.
 Your insights are invaluable, so please feel free to contribute by forking this repo, submitting a pull request, or opening an issue.
-Thank you to everyone who has joined me on this journey to make our communities safer!
-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>